How to Make a Cat Christmas Card

 Step Four: Add The Black Fur

-In this step I filled in Bobby's black fur with a permanent marker.
+In this step, I filled in Bobby's black fur with a permanent marker.
 I had black paint on hand, but I decided to use the permanent marker so the painting could dry faster.
 Also, a marker is bit easier for the small details than using paint.
 Overall I am very happy with this card since I only spent about an hour on it.
 Tempra paint tends to make the card stock puff up a bit, so I used a couple of objects to flatten the card back out.
 Once the card I dried overnight I scanned the image, and used it for the Christmas cards I printed out.
 I plan use this original image either for a card, or I shall frame it.
 Merry Christmas and Happy New Year with your card making adventures.
-Always feel free to come back to Hubpages to keep up with mine.

 Here is a fun gift idea: consider making cat Christmas ornaments to match your cat Christmas cards.
 Your friends will be impressed that you spent the extra time to make them such stylish and thoughtful gifts!